 Following a referendum in 1905, it quickly became apparent that the people no longer wanted to be joined with Sweden as the Swedish king refused to recognize Norwegian sovereignty.
 In 1913, Norwegian women became among the first in Europe to be able to vote.

-The Second World War saw Norway under German occupation, however the Norwegian population did not take this easily.
-There was a strong resistance network that set about sabotaging German plans with the help of Shetland fisherman who smuggled arms cross the sea to Norway.
+The Second World War saw Norway under German occupation, however, the Norwegian population did not take this easily.
+There was a strong resistance network that set about sabotaging German plans with the help of Shetland fishermen who smuggled arms across the sea to Norway.
 Following the war, Norway became a founding member of the United Nations in 1946 and joined NATO in 1949.